theafolayan/setup-laravel/README.md

 # Laravel Deployment Automation Script

-This repository contains a bash script to automate the deployment of a Laravel application with Nginx, PHP, a selectable database (MySQL or PostgreSQL), optional Memcached, recommended PHP OPcache settings, and SSL on an Ubuntu (or similar) server.
+This repository contains a bash script to automate the deployment of a Laravel application with Nginx, PHP, a selectable database (MySQL or PostgreSQL), optional Memcached, optional Supervisor-managed queue workers, recommended PHP OPcache settings, and SSL on an Ubuntu (or similar) server.

 ## Prerequisites